I am a prospective student. When do I start the financial aid application process?

 Cost of attendance includes only those expenses associated with the living expenses of the student.
 A dependent care allowance, which most often means the cost of day care for dependent children, may be added to the cost of attendance.

 The amount allowed for day care is based on the ages of the children and on reasonable costs in the area of the medical school.
 Keep in mind that this results in borrowing more money.
-Students with these circumstances should discuss them with the Financial Aid Officer early in the admission process.
+Students with these circumstances should discuss them with the Office of Student Financial Planning early in the admission process.

 Other sources of dependent support that should be explored include social services, religious organizations, and financial assistance from parents or other relatives.